malba-blockchain/Security-Token-ERC-3643-Testnet-Deployment/README.md

 Visit [ERC-3643 Dev Documentation](https://erc-3643.github.io/documentation/docs/abstract) to learn the technical details of the security token standard.

-Visit [Scaffold ETH Docs](https://docs.scaffoldeth.io) to learn how to start building with Scaffold-ETH 2.

 ## Contributing to ERC-3643 Raptor Testnet version